Iskandar-Froede/project-1-chop-chop-ninja/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Description

 CHOP CHOP NINJA is a single player game with a ninja as the main character.
-The ninja needs to MOVE FAST to avoid the shurikens in 60 second while gets a score for not getting hit.
+The ninja needs to MOVE FAST to avoid the shurikens in 60 seconds while gets a score for not getting hit.
 The game ends if the ninja hits by the shuriken.
 The control movement of ninja is using the arrow keys.

 MVP